mRB0/pulseaudio-bluetooth-codecs/README.txt

 btaudio-find-bluez-card

-    If only one bluez audio cafrd is available, find it and list it to stdout.
+    If only one bluez audio card is available, find it and list it to stdout.

     Otherwise exit with an error message.